 Measures of Variability

-The variability measure helps statisticians to analyze the distribution that is spreading from a specific data set.
-Some of the variables of variability include quartiles, ranges, variances, and standard deviation.
+The variability measure helps statisticians analyze the distribution spreading from a specific data set.
+Variables of variability include quartiles, ranges, variances, and standard deviations.

 Also Read